 Area: Kakamega, Nairobi, 1934 Kiambu, 1937 Karini Estate, Limuru

-Married: 1928 - Isabel Cecile Downey (daughter of Syd Downey)
+Married: 1928 Isabel Cecile Downey (relative of Sydney Paul Downey)

 War Service: 1939-45 Colonel RAMC

 School: Rugby School & Trinity Hall Cambridge MA, University College Hospital MD, BCH (Camb), MRCS (Eng), LRCP (Lond), DTM&H (Lond)

 Did not like the fact that tennis was the only game played at Kakamega so started hacking around with a golf club.
 Founder of golf at Kakamega.